luke-welton/networks-lab1/report.md

 ```

 # Results
 In testing with a mock server, our UDP client appeared to be fully functional.
-The UDP server appears to be
+The UDP server appears to be stuck in an infinite loop.

 The TCP client and server appear to communication correctly for the first message but upon being prompted to continue both will close the connection.